-Cherry Tomato Goat Cheese Crostini is one of the best easy appetizers for any occasion!
+Cherry Tomato Confit Crostini is one of the best easy appetizers for any occasion!
 These little bites are full of flavor from the juicy tomatoes, tart goat cheese, sweet balsamic and fresh basil.
 They are easy to make and always a crowd pleaser!

-- 1 gluten free baguette (I used New Cascadia brand)
+- 1 baguette (for gluten free I recommend New Cascadia brand baguette)

 - Bacon fat, butter or ghee for lightly spreading on each side of the baguette slices

 - 3 cups cherry tomatoes

 - 2 Tablespoons bacon fat or avocado oil